Fees & in-network insurance

 If you would like to submit claims to your insurance company, please let your clinician know so they can have a Superbill prepared for you, which you will receive through your portal on a monthly basis.
 This Superbill contains the information your insurance company needs to process your claim and reimburse you according to your benefits.

-What questions do I need to ask my insurance company about out of network benefits??
+What questions do I need to ask my insurance company about my benefits?

 - How many visits do I have per calendar/policy year?